mynlp/jigg/README.md

 The syntax is very similar to Stanford CoreNLP.
 The required arguments are as follows:

   * `-annotators`: The list of annotator names.
 Currently, only `kuromoji` and `ccg` is supported.
-  * `-file`: Input file, in which each sentence corresponds to one line.
+  * `-file`: Input file, in which one line corresponds to one sentence.

 In the above command, `-annotators kuromoji,ccg` means it first tokenizes and assigns part-of-speech tags, then runs the CCG parser on that tokenized sentence.
 The CCG parser requires the tokenized sentence as input and the pipeline automatically solve these dependencies between annotators.